Philwi/test_balancer/README.md

 ## Usage

+### CLI

+The gem provides a CLI to balance the tests for multiple CI-Nodes.
+You can pass a folder with xmls generated from Minitest Reporter.
+This will generate a file `minitest_split.json` in the root of the application.
+This file contains the distributed tests for the CI-Nodes.

+    ./bin/test_balancer from_xmls ./test/sample_xmls --subsets 3

 ### Test Execution Time Collector from XMLs

 If you have a directory with xmls generated from Minitest Reporter, you can use the following approach: